Sanjopp/Infrastructures-et-syst-mes-logiciels-2025/README.md

 ### Accessing the Application

-The application is running at http://localhost:5173
+The application will be running at http://localhost:5173

 ### Stopping the Application